Cartesian exponentiation and monadicity

 Recall that the weight $L_b$ is constructed as a collage defined by a pushout, which is the homotopy coherent realization of a pushout of simplicial sets.
 The natural transformation $L_u$ is encoded by the map between collages constructed as the pushout \eqref{eq:collage-of-map-pushout}; again this map is the homotopy coherent realization of a map of simplicial sets.
-Since the left-hand horizontal inclusions are also simplicial subcomputad inclusions, it follows from the standard argument that the induced map $\coll(L_u) \colon \coll(L_b) \inc \coll(L_c)$ between the pushouts is a simplicial subcomputad inclusion and by the relative analogue Proposition~\refII{prop:projcofchar} of Proposition \ref{prop:flexible-weight-as-computad}, $L_u \colon L_b\to L_c$ is a projective cell complex.
-This is what we needed to show. \end{proof}
+Since the left-hand horizontal inclusions are also simplicial subcomputad inclusions, it follows from the standard argument that the induced map $\coll(L_u) \colon \coll(L_b) \inc \coll(L_c)$ between the pushouts is a simplicial subcomputad inclusion and by the relative analogue Proposition~\refII{prop:projcofchar} of Proposition \ref{prop:flexible-weight-as-computad}, $L_u \colon L_b\to L_c$ is a relative projective cell complex, as desired. \end{proof}